openhive-network/HAfAH/hivemind/tavern/database_api_patterns/list_comments/by_permlink/_readme.txt

 {
   "start": ["{author}","{permlink}"],

-     author : optional (can be left black but not skipped), can be part of author name permlink : optional (can be left black but not skipped), can be part of permlink; makes sense to pass it only with valid author, but it is not checked
+     author : optional (can be left blank but not skipped), can be part of author name permlink : optional (can be left blank but not skipped), can be part of permlink; makes sense to pass it only with valid author, but it is not checked

   "limit": {number},

-     mandatory 1..1000
+     optional 1..1000, default = 1000

   "order": "by_permlink"
 }